Sebobo/Shel.DynamicNodes/Readme.md

 A separate branch for Neos 1.2.* and Neos 2.0.* support exists.
 Composer should automatically select the right one.

+## Try it

+Use our [DynamicNodes Neos distribution](https://github.com/Sebobo/ShelDynamicNodesDistribution) to quickly create a project which contains the package.
+It is used for further development.

 ## Configuration